pymc-labs/pymc-marketing/README.md

 - [Gamma-Gamma model](https://pymc-marketing.readthedocs.io/en/stable/notebooks/clv/gamma_gamma.html)

 ---

+## 📞 Schedule a Consultation
+Unlock your potential with a free 30-minute strategy session with our PyMC experts.
+Discover how open source solutions and pymc-marketing can elevate your media-mix models and customer lifetime value analyses.
+Boost your career and organization by making smarter, data-driven decisions.
+Don't wait—[claim your complimentary session](https://calendly.com/benjamin-vincent/pymc-marketing) today and lead the way in marketing and data science innovation.

 ## Using PyMC-Marketing and how PyMC Labs can help you
 PyMC-Marketing uses the [Apache 2.0 licence](LICENSE) which permits commercial use, amongst other things.